mdavids/rfc/content/draft-davids-forsalereg-19.md

 numbers or the like.
 However, such use is explicitly out of scope for this document, and processors **MUST** ignore any such records.

 This specification is designed for the global DNS.
-Its application to certain Special-Use Domain Names [@?RFC6761] (e.g., .onion, .alt), although possible, is out of scope for this document.
+Application to Special-Use Domain Names [@?RFC6761] (e.g., .onion, .alt) is out of scope.

 # Operational Considerations {#operationalcons}
 ## DNS Wildcards